 Lucy Cobos graduated from the New England School of Photography as a “high honors” recipient.
 Shortly after graduating , she was hired to help establish the first photography department at the NBC affiliate station in Boston.
 For 10 years she created imagery for billboards, media publications, exhibits and animation.
 She has been recognized by the industry with awards for her photography in broadcast design.
 She went on to open her own studio where she continued her photo work for another 25 yrs.

-2018 Honorable Mention - UArt Pastel Paper Co. - Online juried show.
+2018 UArt Pastel Paper Co. - Online juried show.
+Honorable mention.

-2019 Richeson Art Award-Pastel Society of Southern California juried show.
+2019 -Pastel Society of Southern California juried show.
+"Richeson Art" award.

-2019 Pure Color Pastel Society of North Carolina juried show.
+2019 & 2021 Pastel Society of North Carolina juried shows .

 2020 Piedmont Pastel Society - annual NC statewide.